betaflight/betaflight.com/docs/wiki/guides/current/Setup-for-a-Fixed-Wing-Aircraft.md

 Part 2:
 OK!
 I'd like to update that I have the outputs on my Naze32 working for stabilized roll, pitch, and yaw, good for a typical 3 servo 4 channel plane.
 I am using a 1k cycle and pid loop time.
 I wanted to use motor output 4, resource b07, as rudder, but it seems broken on my Naze so I moved that to 3 and decided to just use the throttle output on my receiver instead.
 It's interesting to watch the PIDs wind-up with throttle applied.
-They wind up up much harder for setpoint changes and hardly at all for board movements.
+They wind up much harder for setpoint changes and hardly at all for board movements.
 This should make for some interesting flight characteristics.
 I'm excited to get this on the Crack Laser and in the air to see how it changes the way it flies.
 It will be funny to be doing a rolling loop and let go of the aileron and have iterm windup keep it rolling another 3 revs or so, lol.

 I'm more interested in the applications of level mode.
 For people new to airplanes or for strangers who ask if they can fly, having a working level mode means hey why not.
 On small 3d foamies at least, what is usually a touchy aerobatic machine could be turned into what amounts to a 3 channel trainer with level mode working.